nxp-auto-linux/linux/Documentation/crypto/fsl/hse.rst

 Known Limitations
 =================
 This driver is affected by the following known issues:

-- The crypto driver does not currently support the RNG non-blocking mode of operation (the wait parameter from hwrng_read is ignored).

 - With standard firmware, hmac(sha384) and hmac(sha512) are not supported with keys between 64 and 128 bytes in length due to the firmware-imposed limits.